 - When can you come in to talk?
 (Hint, if you are really interested, you will move your schedule)

-- When the hot girl called you up for a date, you dumped mom’s Sunday dinner to make it.
+- When the hot girl called you up for a date, you dumped mom’s Sunday dinner to make hook up if needed.

 After you get off the phone interview send a thank you email.
 Send it postal mail to the attention of the recruiter if you didn’t get the email address.